 A rare and grand example of Buddhist architecture

-Built in the 8th Century, Fukiji Temple is the oldest wooden structure in Kyushu and a stunning National Treasure.
-Situated deep within the grounds of a mossy, woodland forest, the temple is particularly striking in winter when it is covered in snow.
+Built in the eighth century, Fukiji Temple is the oldest wooden structure in Kyushu and a stunning National Treasure.
+Situated deep within the grounds of a mossy, woodland forest, the temple is particularly striking in winter, when it is covered in snow.